Appointments and eConsult

 The practice nurse clinics are by appointment only, though we try to leave spaces for urgent problems.
 One of the nurses is on duty daily from 8:30am - 2:30pm.

-The practice nurse can do a wide range of procedures including dressings, injections, immunisations (routine and travel), ECGs and hearing tests.
+The practice nurse can do a wide range of procedures including dressings, injections, immunisations (routine and travel), and ECGs.
 She is also able to do health checks and advise on smoking, alcohol, diet and exercise.
 The Practice Nurse will also be the primary sample tester.
 If you have been asked to provide a sample (eg. urine) to be tested by the surgery please endeavour to bring your sample in before 12:00.

 As a result of the Coronavirus pandemic all our patient interactions will initially be dealt with by telephone and where possible generally on the day.
 The doctors do have face to face apointments available if they decide this is the best way to assess a problem or they have the option of a video consultation if deemed suitable.
 If you have a request that does not require a GP/Nurse, eg test results, the best time to contact the surgery is between 11:00am and 4:00pm as the the reception staff are normally very busy outside of these times.